JulienRobberechts/event-api/readme.md

 #### Controller tests

 [Tests on the controller](./packages/server/controllers/events-controller.test.js) check only the controller logic in isolation.
-The adapter to the third party api is injected in the constructor.
+The adapter to the OpenEventApi is injected in the constructor.

 #### Route tests